 Boys are boys on tour, boys on tour before that was a phrase completely but I mean literally in you can only imagine a road trip across Europe in the 30s.

 Steven Dickens 17:24

 You know when in that well what would have been a current Lagonda back then, now’s a vintage Lagonda.
-Obviously that would have been brand new then.
+Obviously, that would have been brand new then.
 Yeah, that’s a road trip.

 Nathaniel Schooler 17:33

 Oh an insane road trip.
 Yeah.
 And literally in let me see in 1936.
 My grandfather was driving and they basically set off from John o’Groats in this car and through the Highlands, right and basically came off the road and they got pulled out by a tractor three hours later that year.
-And I think they actually finished number 60th out of 72, even though they had this problem of coming off the road and everything, but the car basically sat on blocks during the war at Conrad’s farm this was this was my great uncle’s farm.
+And I think they actually finished number 60th out of 72, even though they had this problem of coming off the road and everything, but the car basically sat on blocks during the war at Conrad’s farm, my great uncle’s farm.
 And, and then he basically used to drive this car from Tenterten all the way to the East end of London, to the brewery, which was Mann’s brewery.